QuarticCat/QuarticCat.github.io/content/posts/rvv-may-not-be-as-good-as-you-think.en.md

 ---
-title: "RVV May Not Be as Good as You Think"
+title: "RVV may not be as good as you think"
 date: 2022-02-27
 tags: [risc-v, simd, vector]
 ---

 As an emerging ISA, RISC-V learns a lot from its predecessors' mistakes and brings some very appealing designs.
 In my circles, RISC-V is frequently associated with the words "modern" and "elegant".
 Its vector extension (RVV) is often given equivalent praise, even though nearly no one has used a real-world RVV machine (including me) or even programmed in RVV.
 After experimenting with RVV for a while, I feel that it is not as good as many people claimed.

-## How Is RVV Designed
+## How is RVV designed

 In contrast to SIMD architectures, RVV has variable-length vector registers.
 That means different chips (hardware threads, or harts, to be precise) can have different vector register lengths while sharing the same instruction set.
 To accomplish this, the software must get and set the length parameter with some instructions at runtime.
 RVV operations distinguish only between vector-vector and vector-scalar, signed and unsigned, but not element lengths.
 As a result, the element length is a dynamic parameter as well.
 Furthermore, RVV enables us to use only a portion of a vector register or to combine multiple vector registers, which necessitates the usage of a dynamic parameter.
 The type of a vector register is mainly governed by the factors listed below.